📖 Table of Contents

 </html>

-HTML uses elements (tags) to structure content.
-Most elements have opening and closing tags.
+HTML uses tags to define content.
+Most tags have an opening and a closing form:

 <p>This is a paragraph.</p>